A voice for

 In India, it is used to support breast milk production.

-• Into the heart of Black Seed
+• Into the heart of black seed

 Black seed, also known as “Habbatul Barakah”, is a remedy for all ailments according to common Islamic and Arabic belief.
 Nigella Sativa is mentioned in the bible, and was also described by Ancient Greek physicians such as Hippocrates, Pliny the Elder and Dioscorides.